This is an overview of digital and content marketing for tea companies who would like to grow their business.

-Several factors go into writing well, such as writing in an active voice, being concise, and making your information accessible to your reader.
-Editing is a crucial element in creating strong content, and this is where copywriting expertise can be hugely valuable to tea businesses looking to produce high-quality written content.
+Several factors go into writing well, like writing in an active voice, being concise, and making your information accessible to your reader.
+Editing is a crucial element in creating strong content.
+This is where copywriting expertise can be hugely valuable to tea businesses looking to produce high-quality written content.

-Hiring an expert, such as myself, for updating your blogs is advantageous because competition for keywords and your domain score (the ‘strength’ of your website) changes over time.
+Hiring an expert to update your blogs is advantageous because competition for keywords and your domain score (the ‘strength’ of your website) changes over time.
 Working with an expert ensures you’re most likely to get the best results in search.

-Older blog posts that are well written and content-rich can account for substantial traffic to a site.
-For example, HubSpot, a pioneer of inbound marketing, found that 70% of their site's traffic came from posts not published that month.
+Older blog posts that are well-written and content-rich can account for substantial traffic to a site.
+HubSpot, a pioneer of inbound marketing, found that 70% of their site's traffic came from posts not published that month, for example.

-Analytics is the decision support tool your tea company needs to analyze and understand how your brand is performing on various digital marketing channels.
+Analytics is the decision support tool your tea company needs.
+It lets you analyze and understand how your brand is performing on various digital marketing channels.
 Regular reporting and action are required.
-The two most important metrics are total traffic and conversion rate; focus on these.
+The two most important metrics are, total traffic and conversion rate; focus on these.

 First, you need a clear line of sight on your visitors and overall traffic levels to know how people behave on your website.

-Second, you need to have a clear understanding of your tea site’s traffic sources.
-Understanding traffic sources give you insight into where your visitors are coming from and which of your promotional channels, keywords and campaigns are working well for you.
+Next, you need to have a clear understanding of your tea site’s traffic sources.
+Understanding traffic sources gives you insight into where your visitors are coming from.
+It also gives insight into which of your promotional channels, keywords, and campaigns are working well for you.

-Third, you need to have insight into your content performance.
+Then, you need to have insight into your content performance.
 This means understanding which are your top-performing pages and what pages are increasing and decreasing in traffic.
-You want to protect and expand your pages “market share,” so your tea brand is positioned to grow.
+You want to protect and expand your page’s “market share,” so your tea brand is positioned to grow.